-Term deposits are established to secure performance guarantees required by the Colombian National Hydrocarbon Agency ("ANH") under the Exploration and Production ("E&P") Contracts for the SN-9 and Tiburon Block.
-The SN-9 and Tiburon deposit amounts were defined in US dollars by the ANH but are held in Colombian pesos with Colombian banks and are subject to foreign currency fluctuation risks in relation to the US dollar, which may result in additional funding towards these term deposits from time to time at the discretion of the ANH.
-These deposits are to be released to the Company once current phase commitments under each E&P Contract are completed.
+Term deposits traditionally were established to secure performance guarantees required by the Colombian National Hydrocarbon Agency ("ANH") under the Exploration and Production ("E&P") Contracts for the Sinú-9 and Tiburon Block.
+In August 2024, the initial deposit-secured guarantees were replaced with unsecured standbys letter of credit, resulting in the release of the Sinú-9 and Tiburon deposits to the Company (see Note 11).

-Under the terms of the VMM39 Block option agreement (see Note 6), NG placed \$5.5 million into escrow for direct utilization in the drilling and completion of the San Diego-1X exploration well.
+Under the terms of the VMM39 Block option agreement, NG Energy placed \$5.5 million into escrow for direct utilization in the drilling and completion of the San Diego-1X exploration well.
 Funds are disbursed from this escrow account as exploration activities are completed, until such funds are fully employed.
 As of December 31, 2023, approximately \$2.7 million of escrowed funds had been disbursed from the escrow account towards exploration expenditures, leaving a balance of \$2.8 million.
+As of December 31, 2024, all of escrowed funds had been disbursed from the escrow account towards exploration expenditures leaving no remaining balance.